 A Nebraska Statewide Parcel Geodatabase Development and Implementation Plan was finalized in 2015 with input from several county assessors.
 The plan outlines expectations of the State's public records request and a timeline going forward to obtain core parcel data and GIS files on an annual basis.
 The state has developed statewide data aggregation workflows, a data schema/model, and appropriate map services to extend data for business operations.
-All counties that have digitized parcel data have been collected and aggregated into the statewide database since 2015.
+All counties have digitized parcel data have been collected and aggregated into the statewide database since 2015.
 This effort has also leveraged a data sharing partnership effort by working together and identifying state level data that can also go back to counties to support their needs.
+This is an ongoing endeavor in cooperation with the Nebraska Department of Revenue- Property Assessment Division and County Assessors.